 I cannot imagine a world without books that explain the world.
 That is exactly what non-fiction does – and sometimes it even changes the world, or at least makes it a little bit better.
 It’s marvellous that this is being recognised and rewarded with a prize for German-language non-fiction.Margit Ketterle, publishing director non-fiction Droemer Knaur

 The German Non-Fiction Prize is endowed with a total of 42,500 euros.
 The winner receives 25,000 euros, the seven nominees 2,500 euros each.
-The non-fiction book of the year will be announced at the awards ceremony on 16 June 2020 at the Humboldt Forum in Berlin.
+The non-fiction book of the year will be announced at the awards ceremony on 16 June 2020 in Berlin.
 The eight nominated authors will only find out who is the winner of the German Non-Fiction Prize on the evening of the awards ceremony.

 Publishers from Germany, Austria and Switzerland may submit up to two German-language non-fiction books from their current or planned programme for consideration for the prize.
 The jury reviews all submitted books that meet the criteria for participation and may request additional titles that it deems appropriate.